Loverna SK Then & Now (x2)

 Many of the then photos used in these articles are supplied by our readers.
 If you have a picture you think would be good fodder for a T&N, message us.
 The only consideration is they need to be your photos (you hold copyright) or be in the public domain (many real old photos are).
 If unsure, we can help.

 And wouldn’t you know, on finding this forgotten Then & Now, we discovered a few others from that same year that have never been seen before.
 Isn’t that cool?
 And doesn’t it speak of how rotten our memory has become?
-We can recall with great clarity what we did on March 27, 1981, but can’t recall a thing we did yesterday.
+We can recall with great clarity what we did on March 27, 1981, but can’t remember a thing we did yesterday.
 Stay tuned for these.
-It’s nice to get back into the swing of things with this ongoing series.
-We ignored them for a time.
+It’s nice to get back into the swing of things with this ongoing series and we ignored them for a time.

 If you visit Loverna, please show the old town respect.
 Take only photos and remember some people live there, so give them their space.
 If we all follow common sense rules, places like this will be around for us to all enjoy for a long time.
 Loverna, and all our vanishing prairie towns, are a treasure to be protected.